 - 4.26 The applicant is required to submit one master copy, five photocopies, and one soft copy (on CD-ROM) of Form M1 and its supporting documents (including any agreements containing restrictions which may be ancillary to the merger and which are the subject of the Application), with any confidential information in the Form or documents clearly identified.
-The same applies to Form M2 and any information requests made by CCCS during Phase 1 and Phase 2. - 4.27 The applicant is also required to submit one master copy and one soft copy (in CD-ROM) of the non-confidential version of Form M1 and its supporting documents.
+The same applies to Form M2 and any information requests made by CCS during Phase 1 and Phase 2. - 4.27 The applicant is also required to submit one master copy and one soft copy (in CD-ROM) of the non-confidential version of Form M1 and its supporting documents.
 This should be accompanied by a separate annex identifying the confidential information and furnishing reasons as to why the information should be treated as confidential.
-The same applies to Form M2 and any information requests made by CCCS during Phase 1 and Phase 2. - 4.28 Forms M1 and M2 and their accompanying supporting documents (and the nonconfidential versions thereof) are to be provided electronically.
-The soft copies of Forms M1 and M2 (and the non-confidential versions thereof) are to be in Microsoft Word formatSupporting documents accompanying Forms M1 and M2 must, where possible, also be in a format which allows for cutting and pasting of text.
-Non-confidential versions need not be filed if the applicant is of the view that the relevant Form or document can be shared with third parties.
-Forms M1 and M2 (and the non-confidential versions thereof) and their supporting documents are to be in a format as specified on CCCS's website.
-CCCS's website also sets out the manner by which the electronic application documents can be lodged with CCCS. - 4.29 If anthe applicant engages legal assistance to file the application on the applicant's behalf, CCCS should be furnished with a letter of authorisation signed by the applicant.
-If a joint Application is submitted, a joint representative should be appointed.26
+The same applies to Form M2 and any information requests made by CCS during Phase 1 and Phase 2. - 4.28 The soft copies of Forms M1 and M2 (and the non-confidential versions thereof) are to be in Microsoft Word format.
+Supporting documents accompanying Forms M1 and M2 must, where possible, also be in a format which allows for cutting and pasting of text.
+Non-confidential versions need not be filed if the applicant is of the view that the relevant Form or document can be shared with third parties. - 4.29 If the applicant engages legal assistance to file the application on the applicant's behalf, CCS should be furnished with a letter of authorisation signed by the applicant.
+If a joint Application is submitted, a joint representative should be appointed23.